A maximal $L_p$-regularity theory to initial value problems with time measurable nonlocal operators generated by additive processes

-On the other hand, recall that $s$ can be discontinuous in a scaling triple $\boldsymbol{s}=(s,s_L,s_U)$.
+On the other hand, recall that $s$ can be discontinuous in a scaling triple $\boldsymbol{s}=(s,s_L,s_U)$ and $R_0$ can be a finite positive number.
 Therefore, our scaling function $s$ is not contained in a class of scaling functions in \cite[Definition 1]{mikulevivcius2017p}.
-However if there is the extra assumption that all $s$, $s_L$ and $s_U$ are continuous, then $\kappa$ and $l$ can be chosen by
+However for the special case $R_0 = \infty$, if there is the extra assumption that all $s$, $s_L$ and $s_U$ are continuous, then $\kappa$ and $l$ can be chosen by

 Then it is obvious that